Hierarchical Matrix Factorization for Interpretable Collaborative Filtering: Related Work

 where $\sigma$ is a sigmoid function $\sigma(x) = (1 + e^{-x})^{-1}$.
 The objective function is generally optimized using SGD and negative sampling (i.e., the sampling of unobserved interactions).

-Although MF alone is a powerful tool, studies have attempted to further improve recommendation accuracy by introducing a neural network architecture~\cite{2017aug_h.xue, 2017apr_x.he}.
-The common motivation of these studies is to overcome the linear model of MF and capture more complex user-item relationships by introducing nonlinearity and allowing representation learning.
-Deep matrix factorization~\cite{2017aug_h.xue} generates an interaction matrix based on user feedback, which is fed into a deep architecture to predict the interaction between the user and the item.
+Although MF alone is a powerful tool, several studies have attempted to further improve recommendation accuracy by introducing a neural network architecture~\cite{2017apr_x.he, 2017aug_h.xue}.
+The common motivation of them is to overcome the linear model of MF and capture more complex user-item relationships by introducing nonlinearity and allowing representation learning.
 Neural matrix factorization (NeuMF)~\cite{2017apr_x.he} combines a generalization of MF with a neural architecture and a multilayer perceptron that captures the nonlinear relationship between users and items.
-As both are optimizable with SGD-based schemes, the MF architecture can be easily extended by applying SGD.
+As these methods can be optimized with SGD-based schemes, the applicability of SGD can easily extend the MF architecture.